ProarchwasTaken/tld_frigid/README.md

 # Game Ideas
 Heres a collection I many ideas I came up with.
 Who knows, maybe they will be used in future games.
+While trying to think of ideas, I'm working with the restrictions that it's a game for the NOKIA 3310.
+The game shouldn't be that complicated.

 ## Red Light, Green Light.
 One idea that instantly entered my head is making the game based around